Out in the bush

 By train

 Uzbekistan has done a great job promoting international tourism by developing an excellent train network.
 The Afrosiyob (high-speed train) runs between Tashkent, Samarkand, and Bukhara, while the Passenger train operates between Tashkent and Khiva.
 The Passenger train is an old Soviet model, but it covers the longer distances.
+Click here to book tickets for the train in Uzbekistan.

 By 2026, Uzbekistan will launch a new high-speed train service between Tashkent and Khiva.